symfony/symfony-docs/deployment/proxies.rst

 your reverse proxy), the user's true IP will be stored in a standard ``Forwarded: for="..."`` header or a ``X-Forwarded-For`` header.

-If you don't configure Symfony to look for these headers, you'll get incorrect information about the client's IP address, whether or not the client is connecting via HTTPS, the client's port and the hostname being requested.
+If you don't configure Symfony to look for these headers, you will get incorrect information about the client's IP address, whether or not the client is connecting via HTTPS, the client's port and the hostname being requested.